dmccreary/clocks-and-watches/docs/glossary.md

 **Example:** Logging battery voltage and current draw to optimize device lifetime.

+#### Project-Based Learning

+A teaching methodology in which students actively engage in exploring real-world problems and challenges through extended inquiry, collaboration, and the creation of tangible products or presentations.

+Project-Based Learning (PBL) emphasizes student-centered learning, critical thinking, and application of knowledge in authentic contexts.
+We focus on what topics are most interesting to students and what they are curious about.
+By doing PBL students also learn soft-skills needed to work in teams.

+**Example:** A high school coding class implements project-based learning by having students design and build a wall clock that adjusts the time using WiFi.
+They do this by applying principles of microcontrollers, displays and wireless.
+Students research, prototype, test, and refine their designs before presenting their findings to the class.

 #### Pull-up Resistor
 An electronic component that ensures a consistent voltage level on input pins when buttons or switches are not pressed.